I explore alternative behaviors and rehearse them in safe settings.

 The practice consists of challenging this belief.
 However hard it is to do it in a practice session, it will be less hard than to do it when you’re not in the heat of the action.

 A clarifying comment

 I want to emphasize that you are not looking for magic words.
 The goal here is to confront your dysfunctional beliefs.
 I wanted to give you an example of dealing with it in a rehearsal mode.

 As you practice, pay attention to the feelings that go with saying something as simple as: “No, Tom, actually, sorry, I don’t have time right now” and notice how it feels inside, what your breathing is, what your tensions are, how stressed your voice might be.

 Embracing the tension

 The point here is you’re not trying to fake it, to pretend it’s easy for you.
-You are exploring patterns in situations where you have difficulties, and so it is not easy to change.
+You are exploring patterns in situations where you have difficulties, so it is not easy to change.
 You are doing this exploration for yourself, not to impress other people.
 Figuring out where the problem is will help you find a way to address what is difficult.
-Again, the idea is not to appear to be relaxed about it.
-It is to figure out what it is that makes you tense and stressed out, so you can deal with that adequately.
+Again, the idea is not to look to others as if you were relaxed about it.
+It is to figure out what makes you tense and stressed out, so you can deal with that adequately.
 And that’s why you’re going, slowly, step-by-step.